Best Of17 min read

 2. Bluehost — Best for WordPress-Powered Nonprofit Sites

-Bluehost is basically the canonical "first hosting account" story — and there's a reason that story keeps getting told.
-It's one of WordPress.org's officially recommended hosts, which isn't a trivial endorsement.
-For nonprofits that have chosen (or inherited) a WordPress site, Bluehost makes the whole experience feel deliberate rather than cobbled together.
+Bluehost is basically the "first hosting account" story — and there's a reason that story keeps getting told.
+One of WordPress.org's officially recommended hosts isn't a throwaway endorsement.
+For nonprofits running (or inheriting) a WordPress site, Bluehost makes the whole experience feel intentional rather than makeshift.

-The WordPress-specific plans come with automatic updates, staging environments on higher tiers, and tight WooCommerce integration — which matters if you're running an online donation store or event ticketing.
-One thing worth knowing: Bluehost is owned by Newfold Digital, which also owns several other hosting brands, so you're operating within a large infrastructure ecosystem.
-That's not necessarily bad, but it's worth understanding.
+The WordPress-specific plans come with automatic updates, staging environments on higher tiers, and tight WooCommerce integration — which matters if you're selling merchandise, event tickets, or running a donation store.
+One thing to know: Bluehost is owned by Newfold Digital, a massive infrastructure group.
+That's not necessarily bad, but it's the reality worth understanding.

-Nonprofits registered through TechSoup can sometimes access discounted rates — always worth checking before you commit to full price.
+Nonprofits registered through TechSoup can sometimes access discounted rates — always worth checking before committing.

 Key Features: